pashaAbri/mt-rag-benchmark/knowledgebase/generation/mono-t5-reranker/generation_results_targeted.md

 | Sample           | n=842 (all tasks)    | n≈426 (≤2 ref passages)                |
 | IDK Conditioning | No                   | Yes (penalizes answering unanswerable) |

+> **Note**: The "Paper Baseline" values below are from the paper's published results, which used their own evaluation pipeline.
+Our reimplementation of the baseline shows some variance (±0.05 H-Mean on average), so this comparison should be interpreted as approximate.
+The apples-to-apples comparison in the Results section above (Mono-T5 vs Baseline using our evaluation) is more reliable.

 ### Mono-T5 vs Paper Baseline (IDK-conditioned, n≈426)

 | Rank | Model          | Method             | RL_F | RB_llm | RB_agg |  H-Mean  |